Density Forecasts in Panel Data Models: A Semiparametric Bayesian Perspective: Monte Carlo Simulation and Empirical Application

-Point Forecasts: Most of the estimators are comparable according to MSE, with only Flat performing poorly in all three setups.

-Density Forecasts: The overall best is the Heterosk-NP-C/R predictor in the R\&D setup.
-Comparing setups, the one with recession produces the worst density forecasts (and point forecasts as well), so the recession dummy with heterogeneous effects does not contribute much to forecasting and may even incur overfitting.
+Results show that for common parameter $\beta$, the posterior means are around $0.4\sim0.6$ in most cases.
+For point forecasts, most of the predictors are comparable according to the MSE, with only Flat performing poorly in all three setups.
+For density forecasts, the overall best across all three setups is Heterosk-NP-C/R in the R\&D setup.
+Comparing across setups, the one with the recession dummy produces the worst density forecasts (and worst point forecasts as well), so the recession dummy with heterogeneous effects does not contribute much to forecasting and may even incur overfitting.